 What exactly does closing the year mean?

-As a full-function accounting program, TOPS allows you to close out the General Ledger for each fiscal or calendar year.
+As full-function accounting programs, TOPS products allow you to close out the ledger for each fiscal or calendar year.
 While closing your year is not mandated by law, it is highly recommended that you complete this process.
 Closing the year can help prevent transactions from being posted to dates in which no further transactions are allowed.
 It can accommodate for comparative reporting between years and budgets; and for communities in states requiring regular auditing, closing the books can significantly ease the time and expense of the audit.

 Do I have to close the books in TOPS immediately?